relatively bigger

 We have two ways of comparing things: differences and quotients.

-By the “same way”, we are picturing a horizontal asymptote for rational functions.
+By the “same way”, we are picturing a horizontal asymptote, like for rational functions.
 This occurs when the degrees of the polynomials are equal.
 The polynomial in the numerator and the polynomial in the denominator “behave in the same way” as we move far out in the domain.
-The two polynomials are somehow “at the same level”.
+The two polynomials are somehow “at the same level” of infinity.

 Dominance

-When one function dominates another, then it approaches infinity at a faster level than the other function.
-Since the dominant function approaches faster and it is in the denominator, then it drives the quotient to .
+When one function dominates another, then it approaches infinity in such a way that the other function is like \(0\) in comparison.
+When the dominate function is the denominoatr, then this drives the quotient to \(0\).

 Our initial order of dominance looks like this.